B2C SaaS

 Business Goals

-👉🏻Position them as an inclusive brand that supports needs of all types of physical & sensory abilities.
+๐๐ป Position them as an inclusive brand that supports different physical and sensory needs.

 Existing barriers